attacker145/LTE-modem-AT-command-tester/README.md

 pdfplumber
 subprocess

-A compatible LTE modem, Quectel, Telit, and other, connected via USB or serial interface Windows, with appropriate serial port drivers.
+A compatible LTE modems are Quectel, Telit, and others, connected via USB or serial interface Windows, with appropriate serial port drivers.

 Installation